-- High coolant temperature indicator comes on. - Acceleration becomes sluggish.
+- High coolant temperature indicator to come on. - Acceleration becomes sluggish.
 If this occurs, pull safely to the side of the road and perform the following procedure.
-Extended fast idling may cause the high coolant temperature indicator comes on.
+Extended fast idling may cause the high coolant temperature indicator to come on.

 Continuing to ride with an overheated engine can cause serious damage to the engine.